Admi335/raven-bot-gui/README.md

 touch phrases_blacklist.txt
 ```

-There you can include phrases that you want to be blacklisted.
+There, you can include phrases that you want to be blacklisted.
 Each phrase has to be on its own line.
-You don't have to worry about cases, the bot handles them by itself.
+You don't have to worry about cases, the bot handles them for you.
 If you don't want a certain line to be included, prefix it with a "!--".
 Here is an example of how the file can look like:

 ```
 !-- This is a comment